mnao305/VRCFriendCheck/README.md

 I am not responsible for any damage that occurs using this extension.

 I use Google Translate for translation.

+## About questions, requests, bug reports, etc.
+Please feel free to report any issues, requests, or questions from [Issues] (https://github.com/mnao305/VRCFriendCheck/issues).

 ## Author